 Morning breast milk contains natural stimulants and its effect on babies

-Choose a bottle that has a nipple that doesn’t flow too easily.
+Choose a bottle that has a nipple that doesn’t flow too quickly.
 This

-is so that baby doesn’t start to prefer the nipple to the breast, and
+is so that the baby doesn’t start to prefer the nipple to the breast, and

 also so that the baby doesn’t overeat.
 Any nipple with one hole in it